Islandora/documentation/docs/user-documentation/glossary.md

 ## GLAM
 Acronym for "galleries, libraries, archives, and museums".

+## Greenfield
+An installation without legacy constraints.
+Usually refers to a brand new system where users load new content, as opposed to migrating content from a previous system.

 ## Imagemagick
 [Imagemagick](https://imagemagick.org/index.php) is an open-source image processing library.
 In Islandora, Imagemagick is provided by the [Crayfish](#crayfish) [Microservice](#microservice), [Houdini](#houdini).